richardsheridan/magic-afm/README.rst

 without any offsets/shifts.
 This view provides a quick qualitative check on a force curve.

-The "Force curve display" can be toggled between spatial (d vs z) and natural (f vs δ) units.
+The "Force curve display" can be toggled between spatial (d vs z) temporal (d vs t) and natural (f vs δ) units.
 The "Preprocessing" parameters are read from the data file metadata but can be adjusted on the fly, updating the display immediately.
 "Deflection Sens." refers to the calibration factor that multiplies the static vertical